Approximate information maximization for bandit games: Information maximization strategies

-The information maximization policy based on \cref{greedygradient} has been empirically shown to be competitive with state-of-the-art algorithms \citep{reddyInfomaxStrategiesOptimal2016} and robust to prior variations \citep{reddyInfomaxStrategiesOptimal2016,barbier-chebbahApproximateInformationEfficient2023} on classical bandit settings.
+The information maximization policy based on \cref{greedygradient} has been empirically shown to be competitive with state-of-the-art algorithms \citep{reddyInfomaxStrategiesOptimal2016a} and robust to variations of the prior \citep{reddyInfomaxStrategiesOptimal2016a,barbier-chebbahApproximateInformationEfficient2023} in classic bandit games.
 However, while \cref{greedygradient} can be numerically evaluated, it cannot be computed in closed form, preventing the gradient from being analytically tractable.
-This makes it complicated to theoretically bound the two-armed setting but also prevents its extension to more complicated bandit settings.
-Additionally, it also induces a computational cost which isdisadvantageous when considering a large number of arms.
-Finally, the integral form of $\Smax$ prevents fine-tuning that could reveal itself crucial to obtain or surpass empirical state of the art performances.
+This makes intricate to theoretically bound the regret even in the two-armed setting and it also prevents the policy's extension to more complicated bandit settings.
+Additionally, it induces a high computational cost \citep[a trait shared with IDS][]{russoLearningOptimizeInformationDirected2014}, which becomes disadvantageous when considering a large number of arms and at large times (when $\pmax$ is peaked), where one has to manage vanishing numerical precision, making the numerical integration even longer.
+Finally, the integral form of $\Smax$ prevents fine-tuning, which could prove crucial for achieving or surpassing the empirical state-of-the-art performances.

-A second simplified and analytic functional mirroring $\Smax$ has to be derived to address these concerns.
-This analytic result strengthens the information maximization principle, both by providing novel algorithms that are analytical, tractable and computationally efficient while conserving the main advantages of the exact entropy \citep{reddyInfomaxStrategiesOptimal2016} and by making theoretical analysis tractable.
+A second simplified and analytical functional mirroring $\Smax$ has to be derived to address these concerns.
+This analytical result strengthens the information maximization principle, both by providing novel algorithms that are analytical, tractable and computationally efficient while conserving the main advantages of the exact entropy \citep{reddyInfomaxStrategiesOptimal2016a} and by making theoretical analysis tractable.